- This event has passed.

 CLE:

 This program will be eligible for 5 hours of CLE credit in 60-minute states and 6 hours of CLE credit in 50-minute states.
 Credit hours are estimated and are subject to each state’s approval and credit rounding rules.
-EBA is applying for In-Person CLE credit in GA, VA, and FL, and virtual credit in VA.
+EBA is applying for In-Person CLE credit in SC, NC, GA, VA, and FL, and virtual credit in VA.
 If you need credit in another state, please contact Odwelley@eba-net.org before the conference.

 To Receive CLE Credit: